-Owing to its high corrosion resistance, Inconel 625 is useful for applications underwater.
-The material is used for propeller blades for boats, mooring lines to secure ships and similar vessels, accessories and fixtures for submarines, and parts for oceanographic equipment.
+Owing to its high corrosion resistance-- especially pitting and crevice resistance, Inconel 625 is an ideal for high saline, underwater applications.
+The material is used as propeller blades for boats, mooring lines to secure ships and similar vessels, accessories and fixtures for submarines, and parts for oceanographic equipment.

 The superalloy has also found its way into the aircraft industry, particularly for exhaust equipment, fuel lines, heat exchanger casings, and rocket components.
 This is because Inconel 625 works well even in extreme temperatures under high stress.

 Its strength as well as its resistance to corrosion and stress make Inconel 625 a suitable component of nuclear reactors, particularly in the control rod and reactor core.
 Nuclear systems also generally involve high temperatures beyond 650°C, in which the strength of Inconel 625 can withstand.